LearnersGuild/curriculum-app/phases/1/README.md

 - how to persist state in an application via reading and writing to local files
 - how to use basic SQL using the postgres command line interface and Postico

+To see how to use these skills to track and assess yourself, watch this [14m video tutorial](https://shereef.wistia.com/medias/t292vu1rk1).

 ## Modules